JAlcocerT/JAlcocerT/content/blog/entrep_prod_tools.md

 Or maybe you had some kind of **waiting list** in place...

-*You could do those with a simple flask + formbricks/mailerlite/logto...*
+*You could do those with a simple flask webapp + formbricks/mailerlite/logto...*

 ## Motivation